vadhri/rust-notebook/README.md

 ## QA
 - Quickcheck - sample usage for automated unit testing based on function template.
 - Criterion - Sample usage for collecting benchmarks for sample runs of reading, re-sizing and saving two image variants.

+## Iot
+- MQTT client with paho.mqtt.rust lib with example of thingspeak